anuragnandan/dot_env/README.md

   }
 ```

-Above json will create a .env file at `/path/to/app1` with following contents
+Above json will create `/path/to/app1/.env` file with following contents

 ```bash
 key1=val1